 You can file a lawsuit against an uninsured driver, and winning a judgment is sometimes possible.
 The practical problem is collecting on that judgment.
 If the driver has no insurance, they often have no significant assets either.
 Many attorneys recommend pursuing the UM claim against your own policy while preserving the right to seek the judgment against the at-fault driver, but the realistic path to recovery in most cases runs through your own coverage.

-Does filing a UM/UIM claim raise my insurance rates?
+Will filing a UM claim make my insurance rates go up?

 Missouri law does not prohibit insurers from considering UM/UIM claims when setting rates, but many insurers treat UM/UIM claims differently from at-fault claims.
 Whether your rate is affected depends on your carrier’s underwriting policies and how Missouri’s regulations apply to your specific situation.
 An insurance rate increase is a factor worth discussing with your attorney, but it should not stop you from pursuing the compensation you are entitled to under a policy you have been paying for.